IkeC/evo-league/README.md

 ## Support

-Please visit http://www.facebook.com/evoleague if you need help or if you have specific questions.
-I'm quite busy so I can't promise you'll get an immediate answer.
+Please open an issue at https://github.com/IkeC/evo-league/issues if you have a questions or problems.
+Please include as much information as you can, eg. server log files, system, component versions and so on.

+Note that I probably can't or won't help with issues such as how to run a webserver, install PHP or similar basic tasks.
+Google is your friend.

 ## Thanks